The small, sleepy town of Pushkar city should be a part of your holiday plan.

 For the adventurous soul, Pushkar offers thrilling activities such as hot air balloon ride, desert camping, camel & Jeep safari, trekking among others.
 Hot air balloon rides are famous during the Pushkar Fair as it gives you a 360-degree view of the entire city.
 The camel and Jeep safari take you through the golden sand dunes of the Pushkar desert, while camping allows you a chance to experience the wonders of luxury camps along with folk dance & musical performances.

-Pushkar is a laidback holiday destination ideal for backpackers and family with children.
+Pushkar is a laidback holiday destination ideal for backpackers and families with children.
 It offers ample sightseeing options, and the best time to visit Pushkar is between November and March.
 If you visit this place in November, you’d be able to witness the unique Camel Fair.
 While the main attraction here is the Pushkar Lake and the many temples.

 With this, we come to an end with this Guest Author thought series.

 I hope you have liked our author’s effort of Pushkar city guide, so what are you waiting for.

 Oh, you already started to pack.

 Cheers!
 Have a safe journey.

 Please share and subscribe, until we meet next time.